jbradford77/machine-learning-enron-fraud/readme.md

  </tbody>
 </table>

+<p>I wanted to find if there was a connection to the amount of correspondence between POIs and possible POIs</p>

 <p>10% or more emails from POI:  UMANOFF ADAM S     0.108108108108</p>
 <p>10% or more emails from POI:  COLWELL WESLEY     0.136518771331</p>